Vosotros Commands: The Complete Guide [With Example Sentences]

 Tenedlo en mente.
 (Keep it in mind.)

-With negative commands, on the other hand, the object pronoun will usually go between the word “no” and the verb:
+With negative commands, on the other hand, the object pronoun goes between the word “no” and the verb:

 ¡No lo hagáis!
 (Don’t do it!)